 The Government’s strategy for the equality of persons with disabilities for the period 2020–2030 and the Government’s Action Plan for Universal Design.

 Two Official Norwegian Reports on gender and young people that were released during 2019; one describes gender differences in school performance and educational attainment, another overall gender equality challenges among children and young people.
 The reports propose various measures to address identified issues.
 The reports form the basis for ongoing public consultations and consideration by the Government and Parliament.

 The Action Plan to Combat Negative Social Control, Forced Marriage and Female Genital Mutilation 2017-2020 includes operational measures to liberate children and young people in Norway from negative social control and various forms of coercion.

-In 2019 the Government began work on a national action plan against discrimination and hatred against Muslims.
-The goal is to prevent racism and discrimination against Muslims and against people who are believed to be Muslims.
+In 2020, the Norwegian government launched the Action plan to combat discrimination and hatred towards Muslims (2020-2023).
+The aim of the action plan is to prevent and deter racism and discrimination against Muslims and persons believed to be Muslims.